onflow/flow/agendas/2023/sprint-kickoff/2023-12-04-Protocol-Sprint-Kickoff.md

 - [Add EVM transactions to FVM benchmark tests](https://github.com/onflow/flow-go/pull/5061)

 Atree register inlining
-- Run migration program modified to use atree inlining (inlined checkpoint files reduced migration peak RAM by ~330GB and inlined checkpoint file is 215GB vs 348GB)
+- Run migration program modified to use atree inlining.
+Inlined checkpoint file is 215GB (was 348GB).
+Also, tests indicate that using inlined checkpoint file as input can reduce future migration durations and peak RAM use.
+Need to test on larger vm with more RAM to confirm durations, etc.
 - [Add feature to support mutation of primitive values returned by iterators](https://github.com/onflow/atree/issues/356)
 - [Handle edge cases needed to support mutation of inlined maps and arrays during iteration](https://github.com/onflow/atree/issues/356)
   - Ready for review: [Add feature to support mutation for array and map iterators](https://github.com/onflow/atree/pull/359)